On the constrained growth of complex scale-independent systems: Results

-\section{Reconstructing the past}
+The model based on Eq.~(\ref{model}) may now be used to replicate the growth of empirical distributions.
+Our objective is in part to verify the presence of constraints on the birth, Eq.~(\ref{pt}), and growth, Eq.~(\ref{Gk}), of individuals; but also to use them to determine the past and future of different systems solely from a snapshot of their present distribution.

-The model based on Eq.~(\ref{model}) may be used to replicate the growth of empirical distributions.
-Our objective is in part to verify the presence of constraints on the birth, Eq.~(\ref{pt}), and growth, Eq.~(\ref{Gk}), of individuals; but also to use these constraints to determine the past and future of different systems solely from a snapshot of their present distribution.
+\subsection{Reconstructing the past}

-Our model consists of iterating Eq.~(\ref{model}) for all $k$, with a given combination of $p(t)$ and $G(k)$, until time $t$ reaches the size $K$ of the system's present state.
-Hereafter, \textit{we do not at any point show actual fits of the temporal data}, but instead find the optimal combination of $p(t)$ and $G(k)$ that minimizes the error produced by Eq.~(\ref{model}) when modelling the present state of a given system.
+Our model consists of iterating Eq.~(\ref{model}) for all $k$, with a given combination of $p(t)$ and $G(k)$, until time $t$ reaches the total resource, $K$, of the system's present state.
+Hereafter, \textit{we do not at any point show actual fits of the temporal data}, but instead find the optimal combination of $p(t)$ and $G(k)$ that minimizes the error produced by Eq.~(\ref{model}) when modeling the present state of a given system.